 Where Do They Go as Adults?

-The sad fact is that for decades these famous simian actors who made us laugh have ended up as experimental subjects in biomedical research, in deplorable and shabby roadside zoos, in tiny backyard cages, or in breeder compounds where their own babies were pulled from them to repeat the whole process of working young apes for entertainment.
+The sad fact is that for past decades these famous simian actors who made us laugh have often ended up as experimental subjects in biomedical research, in roadside zoos, in tiny backyard cages, or in breeder compounds where their own babies were pulled from them to repeat the whole process of working young apes for entertainment.

-Today more ex-entertainment apes are finding their way into legitimate sanctuaries where they can live with their own species in enriched environments with good nutrition and without exploitation.
-But the nine or ten great ape sanctuaries in North America are all currently at or over capacity.
-And, since the trainers and owners of these apes rarely (if ever) provide any funding to the sanctuaries to take their apes off their hands, the sanctuaries take on the entire responsibility of providing the financial care for these former entertainers for the next 50 years after their retirement from show business.
+Today more ex-entertainment apes are finding their way into sanctuaries where they can live with their own species in enriched environments with good nutrition and veterinary health care.
+At this point, often the sanctuaries take on the entire responsibility of providing the financial care for these former entertainers for the next 50 years after their retirement from show business.

 There is a Solution

-In an age where processes like animatronics and digital animation allows filmmakers and TV producers to create animal likenesses on computers and where computer animated movies like Happy Feet and King Kong were box office successes, there is no need to ruin the lives of chimpanzees and orangutans for their entertainment value.
+In an age where processes like Computer Graphic Imaging (CGI) and other digital animation techniques allow filmmakers and TV producers to create animal likenesses on computers and where computer animated movies like Happy Feet and King Kong were box office successes, there is no need to impact the lives of chimpanzees and orangutans for their entertainment value.